tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 - the default data type returned by both the `/random-joke` and `/random-jokes` endpoints is JSON
 - but if the client sends an [HTTP `Accept` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) of `text/xml` in the request phase, then the application will return the joke data in XML format, and will send it back with a `content-type` of `text/xml`
-- the joke data shall be formed like this:
+- the joke XML data shall be formed like this:

 **`/random-joke`**